Book A Demo Today

 The time sensitivity of the matter gave the targeted organization fewer options where paying the ransom appeared to be the most logical solution.
 Though potentially time-consuming for the attackers to set up a website, it proved an effective tactic in monetising the attacks.
 Ransomware attackers are always developing and looking for more innovative ways to ensure financial gain from their attacks.

-• Trial your business continuity response plan in case of an attack, and make adjustments where vulnerabilities or weaknesses are exposed.
+Test your business continuity plan in case of an attack, and make adjustments where vulnerabilities or weaknesses are exposed.
 Fill out an impact analysis report to assess your contingency plan.
 Monitor your data resilience weaknesses and resolve them as soon as they are detected during regular simulations and tests.

 Woman with head in her hands at computer